LineSpec DSL Reference

 Rules:

-- RETURNS is required for HTTP expectations
+- RETURNS is required for HTTP expectations; use

 - The proxy intercepts calls to the hostname and returns the mocked response